 Of course, walking in extreme slow motion isn't really practical outside the privacy of the practice studio or your own home or back yard.
 Although you may be able to pull it off in a public park as well, you may draw a lot of strange looks while walking down Main Street or at the mall.

 Thankfully, you don't have to walk in slow motion to practice.
 Just getting out of our heads to place our attention on the sensations in our bodies, the contact of feet on the ground, and then expanding our awareness to include the visual, auditory, and olfactory fields of our experience can change the quality of our consciousness and alter the nature of our reality.

 Although walking through the grandeur of Mother Nature along a country road is certainly quite wonderful, anytime we are on our feet moving through time and space we have the opportunity to get out of our heads and into our bodies, to come to our senses.

 Even getting up from your desk and walking to the door can be an opportunity to Practice.
+You can feel the contact of your feet on the floor, feel the texture of doorknob on the skin of your hand as you open it.
 With Mindfulness that door may open into the Miraculous.

-(I mused about introducing walking meditation for the first time to a couple of folks at MMM in "Wake Up and Smell the Coffee" last June.
-There are links to other resources there including YouTube videos on walking meditation. )
+(I mused about introducing walking meditation for the first time to a couple of folks at MMM in "Step by Step" awhile ago. )